Report: Rutgers softball needs change, but not discipline - WHIZ News

 While the report concluded Butler’s use of conditioning was not a best practice, three experts retained by the law firm said it wasn’t unusual, leading the report’s authors to conclude that “the prevalence of this practice cautions against viewing Butler’s acts as wanton or malicious.”

 The report noted that Rutgers’ shift to the Big 10 conference changed the school’s focus from a “culture of participating to a culture of winning.”
-Butler inherited a team that had finished last in the conference with a 4-16 record in 2018 and led it to a sixth-place finish and an 11-12 league record in 2019.
+Butler, who played at the University of Florida and had coached at the University of Toledo before coming to Rutgers, inherited a team that had finished last in the conference with a 4-16 record in 2018 and led it to a sixth-place finish and an 11-12 league record in 2019.

 In interviews with investigators, Smith denied that, among other allegations, he entered a team bus when players were changing and looked at text messages a player had received from her boyfriend and commented on them.
 Some players said they felt they couldn’t report Smith’s behavior to Butler because he was her husband.